-Fiberglass Insulation Services in Jonesboro, Springdale & Little Rock
+Fiberglass Insulation Installation Services in Jonesboro, Springdale & Little Rock

 Fiberglass insulation is the most common and widely used type of insulation.
-It is the type that first comes to mind when someone thinks about insulation.
-Fiberglass insulation is made from melted sand, which is spun to create thermal-resistant fibers.
-It is either cut into sizes to fit into framing (batts) or used as loose-fill insulation (blowing wool) to be blown into open spaces or dense-packed into closed spaces.
-Loose-fill fiberglass insulation can also be dense-packed into walls behind the mesh to create a thermal blanket, a technique called BIBS.
+It is the type that first comes to mind when someone thinks about insulation, and it is made from melted glass, which is spun to create thermal-resistant fibers.
+From there, it can be cut into sizes that fit into framing (“batts”) or used as loose-fill insulation (“blowing wool”) that is either blown into open spaces or dense-packed into closed spaces.
+Loose-fill insulation can also be dense-packed into walls behind the mesh to create a thermal blanket, a technique called BIBS.

 Fiberglass batt insulation is primarily made of recycled materials.
-It is commonly used to insulate floors, walls, ceilings, and attics.
-Fiberglass insulation has many benefits.
-Fiberglass insulation:
+It is commonly used to insulate floors, walls, ceilings, and attics, and it has a variety of benefits:

-- Is certified for superior indoor air quality (IAQ) performance
+- It is certified for superior indoor air quality (IAQ) performance

 Fiberglass insulation needs to be properly installed to maximize its performance.
-To ensure optimal performance and to maximize R-value it is best to hire an insulation expert.
-G&S Insulating has the experience to properly install fiberglass insulation in new homes and existing homes.
+To ensure optimal performance and to maximize R-value, it is best to hire an insulation expert.
+G&S Insulating has the experience to properly install fiberglass products in new homes and existing homes.
 Our team prides itself on quality work.
-We are happy to provide advice on all fiberglass insulation options.
+We are happy to provide advice on all of your insulation options.

 FIBERGLASS BATT INSULATION

-Helps creates a comfortable living and working space all year long.
-Fiberglass batt insulation is installed in open spaces such as wall cavities and ceiling joists.
-When properly installed, fiberglass batt offers a variety of great benefits.
-Fiberglass batt insulation:
+Fiberglass batt insulation helps create a comfortable living and working space all year long, and it is installed in open spaces such as wall cavities and ceiling joists.
+When properly installed, fiberglass batt boasts benefits of its own:

-- Is more cost-effective than other types of insulation
+- It is more cost-effective than other types of insulation

-- Improves the energy efficiency of your home
+- It improves the energy efficiency of your home

-- Helps with sound transfer and noise control
+- It helps with sound transfer and noise control

-G&S Insulating installs both kraft-faced fiberglass batt insulation and unfaced fiberglass batt insulation.
-We have the right fiberglass insulation for your project.
+Offering both kraft-faced fiberglass batt insulation and unfaced fiberglass batt insulation, G&S has the right insulation products for your project.

 BLOWN-IN FIBERGLASS INSULATION